RTEMS/rtems-docs/c-user/scheduling_concepts.rst

        - The set of processors owned by the specified scheduler instance would be empty after the processor removal and there exists a non-idle task that uses this scheduler instance as its home scheduler instance.
+     * - ``RTEMS_RESOURCE_IN_USE``
+       - A task with a restricted processor affinity exists that uses this scheduler instance as its home scheduler instance and it would be no longer possible to allocate a processor for this task after the removal of this processor.

 DESCRIPTION:
     Removes a processor from set of processors owned by the specified scheduler